-Synonyms: FM, fibromyalgia syndrome (FMS), fibrositis
+Synonyms: fibromyalgia syndrome, fibrositis

 Fibromyalgia is a chronic pain disorder.
 The cause of fibromyalgia is unknown, but there is some evidence for a genetic predisposition, abnormalities in the stress response system or hypothalamic-pituitary axis, and possible triggering events.